ikt32/scripts-updates/licgen-readme.md

    N.b.: Reinstalling your operating system may also wipe HWIDs making your system ineligible.
 3. <a name="notes-3"></a>
    Only the License Generator connects with Patreon to check if you are eligible.
-   The scripts only check the license file locally.
+   Programs using it only check the license file locally.
-   The scripts themselves may or may not individually check select GitHub repositories to notify for updates or to pull in data required for the script to work.
+   Associated software may or may not individually check select GitHub repositories to notify for updates or to pull in data for required functionality; this is not related to the license.
 4. <a name="notes-4"></a>
    The License Generator **must** be able to connect with Patreon to verify you're eligible.
-   Make sure your computer has access to Patreon.com.
+   Ensure your computer has access to Patreon.com.

 <div style="page-break-after: always;"></div>